dpurgin/harbour-callrecorder/README.md

 ###The other party is not recorded if the call is on headphones or bluetooth

-Unfortunately this feature is still lacking in the underlying PulseAudio module.
+Unfortunately this feature is still WIP.

 **Workaround**

 None.
 Do not reroute calls except to loudspeaker, if possible.

+**There has been a report on TMO that BT switching works fine and the call gets recorded**

 ##Troubleshooting